HomeGuidesReference

 Summary

-• Per federal guidelines, state grocery taxes cannot be collected on items purchased with SNAP funds.
-However, SNAP-eligible items paid for with another form of tender are taxable.
+• According to federal guidelines, state grocery taxes cannot be collected on items purchased with SNAP funds.
+However, SNAP-eligible items paid for using a different form of payment are taxable.

-• In states where groceries are taxable, Fully Hosted Checkout integrations must allow Forage to calculate taxes for all items in the basket.
+• In states where groceries are taxable, Fully Hosted Checkout integrations must enable Forage to calculate taxes on all items in the basket.

-• Custom Checkout integrations or merchants who do not operate in states where groceries are taxable should calculate their own taxes and always pass an empty product_list when creating checkout sessions.
+• Custom Checkout integrations or merchants that do not operate in states where groceries are taxable should calculate their own taxes and always pass an empty product_list when creating checkout sessions.

 • You can find the taxes calculated by Forage Checkout in the sales_tax_applied of the Order receipt.